-The second by-product was that the analysis provided for bibliographic processes in $FRBR{OO}$ paved the way to the introduction of refinements into CIDOC CRM, so that the museum community's model could give a better account for mass production phenomena (such as the printing of engravings, for instance), or the relation between creating immaterial content and physical carrier.
+The second by-product was that the analysis provided for bibliographic processes in FRBROO and for the naming of entities in FRAD and FRSAD paved the way to the introduction of refinements into CIDOC CRM, so that the museum community's model could give a better account for mass production phenomena (such as the printing of engravings, for instance), the relation between creating immaterial content and physical carrier or practices to identify or name something.
 Further, it introduces a basic model of intellectual conception and derivation applicable to all art forms, which the museum community has been hesitating so far to formally analyse.

-1.2 Differences between FRBRER and FRBROO
+1.2 Differences between FRBR{ER} and FRBR{OO}